 Firstly, tell me, what does the guy have?
 Tell me, how do you know that?
 What did his timing give off there?

-This is one of the most reliable tells you will ever get in poker, and it’s available to you online as well.
+This is one of the most reliable poker tells you will ever get, and it’s also available online.

 Well, if you had a set or an overpair, you’d need to think about the dangers of smooth calling with flush draws and straight draws on the board.
 You’d have to at least consider fast-playing.